manelpuig/rUBot_mecanum_ws/Documentation/02c_rubot_control_hw_rock.md

 # **2. rUBot mecanum Control**

 The main objectives are to control the rUBot movements:
+- Navigation
-- self navigation
+- Self navigation
-- follow wall
+- Follow wall
-- go to pose
+- Go to specific pose

 ### **Setup your workspace**
 The rock5b onboard is preinstalled with: